ocroquette/gradle-extools/README.md

 ## PATH and Windows

-On Windows, you should be particularly careful when expanding the environment variable PATH, since the operating system uses it also to resolve the the dynamic libraries (DLL).
+On Windows, you should be particularly careful when expanding the environment variable PATH, since the operating system uses it also to resolve the dynamic libraries (DLL).
 It can have unwanted side-effects on other applications.
 If you need only Gradle to find the executables, and not its subprocesses, then use a simple variable instead:

 ```
 prepend;var;path;PATH;...